No Way Out of Texas: In Your House

-No Way Out of Texas: In Your House was the 20th In Your House, and inaugural No Way Out professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on February 15, 1998, at the Compaq Center in Houston, Texas, and was presented by Western Union.
-Seven matches were contested at the event.
+No Way Out of Texas: In Your House was a 1998 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and presented by Western Union.
+It was the 20th In Your House event and inaugural No Way Out event.
+It took place on February 15, 1998, at the Compaq Center in Houston, Texas.